 There is one Jewish synagogue in Larnaka, inaugurated in 2005.

-Cyprus has complete freedom of religion, despite Greek Orthodoxy being the majority faith, and an increasing number of people living in Cyprus have no religious affiliation at all.
+Cyprus has complete freedom of religion, despite Greek Orthodoxy being the majority faith.
+An increasing number of people living in Cyprus have no religious affiliation at all.

-Many of the traditional church buildings are beautifully kept or renovated, and are generally open to visitors.
-Ensure that you dress and behave respectfully: this usually means ensuring that skirts are at least knee-length, shoulders are covered, and no shorts.
+Many of the traditional church buildings are beautifully kept or renovated.
+They are generally open to visitors.
+Ensure that you dress and behave respectfully.
+This usually means ensuring that skirts are at least knee-length.
+You need to cover your shoulders, and avoid shorts.
 Trousers on women are generally acceptable.
 If visiting a mosque, expect to take your shoes off at the entrance.

 Photographs are usually not allowed inside Greek Orthodox church buildings.
 Visitors should speak in quiet voices and avoid running around.
 You may be asked if you want to light a candle (and give a donation) but this is entirely optional.